docx-editor 1.x has shipped. Vue support, i18n, agents.

 • Are React libraries with a Vue wrapper (extra bundle, extra hydration cost).

 @eigenpal/docx-editor-vue is a published Vue 3 adapter built on a shared core.
-Same OOXML parser as the React adapter, same plugin contract, no wrapper.
-Editing happens entirely client-side.
-Documents never leave the browser unless you explicitly upload them.
+It uses the same OOXML parser as the React adapter and the same plugin contract, without a React wrapper.
+Editing happens client-side; documents only leave the browser if your app uploads them.

 Where to next